 Attested: AI iter 7 Clausentum

 Name origin: Latin claudo ‘to close’ led to various words such as claustra ‘lock, barrier, dam’, with descendants in later languages such as French écluse ‘pound lock’, sluice, and Somerset dialect clyse.
 Many Latin words (and place names) ended in –entum, which often served to create verbal nouns.
-Bitterne would have been a highly suitable location for some kind of dam or weir across the river Itchen to raise its level so that cargo boats could travel upstream to Winchester, analogous with the weir at Hylton near the mouth of the river Tees, which Selkirk (1995) documented as originally Roman.
+Mansbridge would have been a highly suitable location for some kind of dam or weir across the river Itchen to raise its level so that cargo boats could travel upstream to Winchester.
+As R&S explained, Celtic has little to offer on this name.